-• Awards will be given per division: Grade 6 and Grades 7/8.

-- Medals will be awarded for 1st, 2nd, and 3rd place based on the Final Score. - Ribbons will be awarded for Innovative Engineering Design. - Only teams that place in the Final Score category will advance to Regional MESA Day; please check with your MESA center to determine the number of teams that advance to Regional MESA Day.
+- Teams who do not submit an Engineering Lab Book will NOT be eligible for any awards. - Awards will be given per division: Grade 6 and Grades 7/8. - Medals will be awarded for 1^{st} , 2^{nd} , and 3^{rd} place based on the Final Score. - Ribbons will be awarded for Innovative Engineering Design. - Only teams that place in the Final Score category will advance to Regional MESA Day; please check with your MESA center to determine the number of teams that advance to Regional MESA Day.